StoneT2000/Practice/introtoalgorithms/Introduction To Algorithms 3rd Edition Notes.md

 For 2, we just multiply by a logarithmic factor.

 However, observe that for 1 and 3, $f(n)$ must be asymptotically smaller or larger polynomially by a factor of $n^\epsilon$.
 For the third case, there is the additional "regularity" constraint that $af(n/b) \le cf(n)$ for $c < 1$ and sufficiently large $n$, usually is satisfied by most polynomially bounded functions.
+The regularity constraint essentially says that all the $f(n)$ of the sub problems, all the time it takes to divide and combine the $a$ sub-problems of size $n/b$ is upper bounded by the time it takes to divide and combine the original size $n$ within a constant factor of less than $1$.

 Note that this master theorem doesn't cover all cases, e.g when $f(n)$ is not polynomially larger or smaller, or when the

 **Examples**